AntoineGaton/AntoineGaton/README.md

 ## 👋 Hello World!
 I'm Antoine Gaton

-I'm a passionate software engineer with a rich and diverse skill set in both front-end and back-end technologies.
-My journey in tech goes beyond just writing code—I'm also a dedicated Teacher Assistant at a boot camp, where I take pride in mentoring and guiding aspiring developers on their path to success.
+I'm Antoine Gaton, a passionate software engineer with extensive experience in both front-end and back-end development.
+My journey in the tech world is marked by continuous learning, hands-on experience, and a deep commitment to both my craft and the community of developers I am proud to support.

 ## 🚀 My Tech Journey

-My journey in software engineering is driven by an unrelenting passion for coding and a continuous quest for knowledge.
-I thrive on tackling challenges and enjoy the creative process of building impactful solutions.
-My technical expertise spans a wide array of languages, frameworks, and tools, including:
+My tech journey began with a curiosity for how things work under the hood.
+Over the past few years, this curiosity has evolved into a full-fledged career, where I've honed my skills across a diverse range of programming languages, frameworks, and tools.
+Here's a snapshot of my technical expertise:

-- **Languages**: Python, JavaScript, Java, C++, C#, COBOL, JCL
+- **Languages**: Python, JavaScript, Java, C++, C#, COBOL, JCL, HTML, CSS, SQL
-- **Frameworks/Libraries**: Flask, Node.js, React, Express.js, Jinja2, BCrypt, PyMySQL, Mongoose, ASP.NET Core, Bootstrap, Scrapy, SQLite
+- **Frameworks/Libraries**: Flask, Node.js, React, Express.js, Jinja2, BCrypt, PyMySQL, Mongoose, ASP.NET Core, Spring, Bootstrap, Scrapy, SQLite
 - **Databases**: MySQL, MongoDB, DB2, IMS
-- **Tools**: Git, GitHub, VSCode, IntelliJ, AWS, Postman, MySQL Workbench, MongoDB Atlas, JIRA
+- **Tools**: Git, GitHub, VSCode, IntelliJ, AWS, Postman, MySQL Workbench, MongoDB Atlas, JIRA, Confluence

+## 🛠️ Hands-On Experience

+### **Software Engineer | TD Bank | 2022 - Present**
+In my current role at TD Bank, I work on enhancing and maintaining mainframe applications, focusing on improving performance and reliability.
+I've collaborated with cross-functional teams to develop secure APIs, debug existing codebases, and participate in Agile development processes.
+My work here has directly contributed to a 20% improvement in application performance and a 25% boost in system reliability.

+### **Technical Projects**
+- **[A Pet Nose Best Website](https://github.com/AntoineGaton/A-Pet-Nose-Best-Site)**: Developed a website for my fiancée's dog-walking business using HTML, CSS, and JavaScript.
+The site showcases her services, provides client testimonials, and allows users to book appointments directly online.
+- **A Pet Nose Best Mobile App**: Created a mobile app using Flutter for my fiancée's business.
+The app enables clients to track, communicate, and book appointments for services.
+I plan to evolve this project into a SaaS platform that other dog walkers can subscribe to and use with their clients.
+- **[Private Wall](https://github.com/AntoineGaton/Python/tree/master/PrivateWall)**: Developed a secure Flask/MySQL application where users can manage their private messages, utilizing BCrypt for password encryption and Jinja2 for dynamic content rendering.
+- **[Web Scrapper](https://github.com/AntoineGaton/100_Day_Coding_Challenge/tree/main/Day_5_6_7/scrapy)**: Created a Python-based web scraping tool using Scrapy and SQLite, designed to scrape and store data from a book retailer's website.
+- **[UkraineRELIEF](https://github.com/Captain-Zach/CD_Hackathon)**: Led a team to build a React/MySQL application during a hackathon, aimed at providing vital information and a communication platform for users in Ukraine.

 ## 📚 Educating and Inspiring

-As a Teacher Assistant, I have the incredible opportunity to share my passion for coding with the next generation of developers.
-I find immense satisfaction in helping students navigate the complexities of programming and witnessing their growth firsthand.
-This role continually inspires me to enhance my own skills and stay current with the latest technological advancements.
+### **Teaching Assistant | Coding Dojo | 2021 - 2024**
+As a Teaching Assistant at Coding Dojo, I've been privileged to mentor and guide over 100 aspiring developers through their coding journey.
+My role involves delivering small lectures, live coding demos, and personalized code reviews.
+I've seen firsthand the impact of my support, with a 90% course completion rate and a 95% student satisfaction rate.

+## 🌱 Growth and Continuous Learning

+The past three years have been transformative for me.
+From completing an immersive Full-Stack Development program at Coding Dojo to earning my BS in Computer Science with a 3.9 GPA, I've continuously pushed myself to grow.
+My academic achievements, including consistent recognition on the President's and Dean's Lists, are a testament to my dedication.

+But growth isn't just about formal education.
+I've actively sought out opportunities to learn new technologies, contribute to open-source projects, and participate in hackathons.
+Each experience has added a new dimension to my skill set and helped me become a more well-rounded engineer.

 ## 💪 What I Bring to the Table

-I bring a strong work ethic, a willingness to embrace and master new technologies, and an unwavering commitment to honing my craft.
-I am always eager to collaborate on innovative projects and contribute to the success of dynamic teams.
-If you’re looking for someone who can make a meaningful impact, I’d love to connect.

-Let's explore opportunities to learn, grow, and create something amazing together. 🌟
+- **Problem-Solving Mindset**: I approach challenges with a solutions-oriented attitude, always looking for the most efficient and effective way to solve problems.
+- **Adaptability**: Whether it's picking up a new framework or diving into a legacy codebase, I adapt quickly and thrive in dynamic environments.
+- **Collaboration**: I believe in the power of teamwork and communication.
+My experience working in Agile teams has taught me the importance of collaboration in delivering high-quality software.
+- **Mentorship**: I'm passionate about giving back to the community by helping others grow.
+My role as a Teaching Assistant has deepened my commitment to mentorship and education.

+## 🚀 Looking Ahead

+I'm always on the lookout for exciting projects and opportunities to collaborate with like-minded professionals.
+If you're looking for a dedicated and versatile software engineer to join your team or work on an innovative project, let's connect!
+I'm excited to continue my journey of learning, growing, and making a meaningful impact in the tech world.